Fieldwork

 Room and Board Arrangements:

-The field house is in the city of Rønne, capital of the island of Bornholm.
-It has been adapted into a comfortable bungalow with beds (bathrooms with shower, WC, and heating system), which also provides free Wi-Fi.
+This program stays at a campsite in the city of Åkirkeby, approximately 15 km from the capital of the island of Bornholm.
+The site has comfortable cabins with beds (bathrooms with shower, WC, and heating system) in the guest house, which also provides free Wi-Fi.
 Participants are expected to bring sleeping bags and personal towels.
-Rooms will be shared.
-Food is not included in the tuition for this program.
-The house, however, is properly furnished with all the cooking appliances and refrigerators so students can share the tasks of doing the shopping and cooking their own meals on their own.
-In the city, there are several options of places where food can be bought for affordable prices (approx. 15 to 20 $US).
+Students will share a room based on gender and room size.
+Food is not included on this program due to the high cost to hire a cook or catering service.
+However, the house is properly furnished with all cooking appliances and refrigerators, so students can share the tasks of shopping and cooking their own meals at a lower price.
+There are several options to buy food in the city for affordable prices.
 Food stores are within a walking distance from the guest house.
-Cost: Room is covered in cost of the tuition.
-Participants should budget money to cover their food during the program.

 Academic Credit: